First-principles calculations on the mechanical, electronic, magnetic and optical properties of two-dimensional Janus

 Supplementary Material includes 2 figures.

-This work was supported by the NSFC (No.11904313 and 11904312), the Project of Hebei Educational Department, China (No. BJ2020015), the Innovation Capability Improvement Project of Hebei province (22567605H), the Natural Science Foundation of Hebei Province of China (No. A2020203027 and A2022203006), the Science and Technology Project of Hebei Education Department (BJK2022002), the Doctor Foundation Project of Yanshan University (No. BL19008).
+This work was supported by the Innovation Capability Improvement Project of Hebei province (No. 22567605H), the Natural Science Foundation of Hebei Province of China (No. A2022203006), the Science and Technology Project of Hebei Education Department (No. BJK2022002 and QN2023177).
 The numerical calculations in this paper have been done on the supercomputing system in the High Performance Computing Center of Yanshan University.